smackert/maildraw/README.md

 # maildraw
-TELNET to POP3 &amp; download all emails for valid users
+TELNET to POP3 &amp; download all emails for provided valid users